Why Are Most Big Cases Tried in Downtown Los Angeles Court?

 A crucial defining factor of a PC 664/187 attempted murder case is the intent to kill.
 It's important to note that you can be convicted of second-degree murder without intent to kill.

-An extremely reckless act that is inherently dangerous to human life could rise to the level of a PC 187 murder charge when someone is killed, even if there were no intent to kill or even hurt anyone.
+An extremely reckless act that is inherently dangerous to human life could rise to the level of a PC 187 murder charge when someone is killed, even if there was no intent to kill or even hurt anyone.

 California Penal Code 664/187 PC Attempted Murder